Heavyweight unification series: Aftermath

 Michael Spinks had been stripped of his IBF title in the middle of the tournament because he had accepted a lucrative offer to fight Gerry Cooney, instead of facing his mandatory challenger, Tony Tucker.
 Spinks, however, was still recognized as the lineal champion (which he had not lost in the ring) as well as The Ring magazine heavyweight champion.
 Following the unification series, there were ongoing calls for Tyson, the champion of all three major sanctioning bodies, and Spinks, the lineal champion, to fight and erase any doubt about the identity of the "true" champion.
 In June 1988, the two champions faced off, and Tyson knocked out Spinks in 91 seconds.
 Although Tyson did officially unify the heavyweight title by winning the WBC/WBA/IBF belts in the HBO Unification Tournament, he did not achieve true universal recognition as the undisputed world heavyweight champion until he won this bout with Spinks.

+Tyson held on to his titles until February 1990, when he was knocked out by Buster Douglas.
+The titles remained unified until December 1992, when undisputed champion Riddick Bowe relinquished his WBC title.